Aiven-Open/klaw-docs/docs/workflows/index.md

 Each team that wants to produce or consume from a topic becomes the subscription owner.
-Teams can submit subscription requests for a specific topic (either as a producer or consumer), which are then reviewed by the Topic Owner team for approval.
-The Topic Owner team alone can access consumer offsets, view topic contents, and manage any relevant subscription credentials, if applicable.
-The Subscription owner alone has the ability to delete their subscription.
+Teams can submit subscription requests for a specific topic (either as a producer or consumer), which are then reviewed by the topic owner team for approval.
+The topic owner team alone can access consumer offsets, view topic contents, and manage any relevant subscription credentials, if applicable.
+The subscription owner alone has the ability to delete their subscription.

 ### Subscription request approvals